m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

     Pointer to the first B+tree Primary Index block.

+    The top block is a `PIDX` which we index using the "some" byte of the Murmur3 hash.
+The next block is a `TIDX` and/or `EIDX`.

+* Top Branch Index Block (Type: `reference_t`)

+    Pointer to the first B+tree Branch Index Block.

+    The branch index block is used to track branches.
+This may be a Murmur3 or we may want to change that to a secondary type of index.
+The key is the same as the Top Key Index Block plus the major version number.

-* First Block with Free Space (Type: `reference_t`)
+* Top Revision Index Block (Type: `reference_t`)

-    This reference points to a set of references arranged by the amount of space available in a block (`FSPC`).
-This gives us the ability to go directly to a block that can hold a new key being inserted (or an old key being updated and that grew).
+    Pointer to the first B+tree Revision Index Block.

+    The revision index block is used to track revisions.
+This may be a Murmur3 or we may want to change that to a secondary type of index.
+The key is the same as the Top Key Index Block plus the major & minor version numbers and the language.

 * Blobs with Free Space (Type: `reference_t`)

-    This reference points to a block of references used to define blobs with space still available (`FSPC`).
+    This reference points to a block of references used to define blobs with space still available where we can save rows (`FSPC`).

 * Expiration Index Block (Type: `reference_t`)

-    Pointer to the first B+tree index block with rows having an Expiration Date are sorted by that date.
-Note that we only allow one entry per row.
-If a cell within a row has an Expiration Date then we still add this as if the row had that expiration and when it expires, we just remove the cell.
-That should be more than fast enough.
+    Pointer to the first B+tree index (TIDX/EIDX) block with rows having an `expiration_date` column.
+The index sorts the rows by that date.

-    If multiple cells and the row all have an Expiration Date, then we use the smallest one as the key to add this row to the Expiration Index.

-    _Note: In Cassandra, this feature uses a TTL.
-However, a TTL is definitely annoying in this case since it can change depending on the creation date and we do not want our threshold date to change that way.
-Instead, if you want to extend the lifetime of a piece of data, you have to update its Expiration Date.
-Plus this way you are sure that all the data you want to expire at a given date all expire simultaneously._
+    We do not support an expiration date on a per cell basis.

+    The `expiration_date` column must be of a type representing time.
+    Any precision of the time type is supported, whatever their precision.

 * Secondary Index Blocks (Type: `reference_t`)